-The Council's (in-house) investment returns are compared with the average Bank of England Base Rate each year.
+The Council's (in-house) investment returns are compared with the average 7 day LIBID Rate each year.

 The first of these targets is included entirely due to historic precedent within the Authority.
 Should performance in an entire financial year ever under-perform the Bank of England Base Rate, a clear explanation of the reasons for this will be included within the Treasury Management Annual Report.
-Also, if appropriate, changes will be described in the report with a view to avoiding a repetition of this underperformance.
+Also, if appropriate, changes will be described in the report with a view to avoiding a repetition of this under-performance.